jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 57 Overview of overseas investment fishing provisions
 (1) The general scheme and effect of the provisions governing overseas investments in fishing quota are as follows:
-  (a) their interpretation is covered by section 57Aof this Act and Part 1 of the Overseas Investment Act 2005:
+  (a) their interpretation is covered by section 57A of this Act and Part 1 of the Overseas Investment Act 2005:
   (b) when consent is required and the criteria for consent are stated in sections 57B to 57I:
   (c) the procedure for obtaining consent and imposing conditions of consent is set out in subpart 2 of Part 2 of the Overseas Investment Act 2005:
   (d) who administers those provisions is set out in section 57J of this Act and the role of the main regulator is set out in subpart 3 of Part 2 of the Overseas Investment Act 2005: